voxgibson/webmgeneral/README.md

 **Requirements & Use:**

+The portable version for Windows does not require python installation.

-To run the program from source requires python 3 (The portable version for Windows does not require python installation.)
+To run the program from source requires python 3

 The Linux version requires these installs through the terminal.
 (Tested on Ubuntu):